Braidwood District Historical Society Museum

-Braidwood District Historical Society Museum is a heritage-listed former hotel and Oddfellows Hall and now museum at Wallace Street, Braidwood, Queanbeyan-Palerang Region, New South Wales, Australia.
+Braidwood District Historical Society Museum is a heritage-listed former hotel and Oddfellows Hall and now museum located on Wallace Street, Braidwood, in the Southern Tablelands region of New South Wales, Australia.
 The property is owned by Braidwood Historical Society.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The building was built in the 1840s as the original Royal Hotel, by colonial surveyor James Larmer.
 It was sold to the Grand United Order of Oddfellows for an Oddfellows Hall for £700 in 1870.
 The Oddfellows renovated the building and added a staircase and upper and lower halls.
 It was again sold to the Commercial Hotel (now the Braidwood Hotel) in 1937, and converted into basic flats during a housing shortage in World War II.
 It was subsequently vacant and increasingly derelict from the end of World War II until being bought by the Braidwood Historical Society in 1970.
 The historical society painstakingly renovated the building room by room with local fundraising over subsequent years until receiving a $30,000 bicentennial grant in the 1980s.
 It now operates as the Braidwood Museum.